 Refunds will only be given if a performance is cancelled or rescheduled.
 Tickets are not transferable to another concert or event unless you are advised otherwise and you may be charged a fee.
-Refunds are limited to the value of the booking and will be issued to either cheque or card.
+Refunds are limited to the value of the booking and will be issued to either the original payment method or cheque.

 All prices set are advertised inclusive of any applicable taxes and per ticket commissions.

 The ticket purchase price breakdown is as follows: